-Landline: 472 7574 Phone/ Fax: 472 1448

-Dean: Moses Bakura: Digicel: 7274 8218; BMobile: 7591 0559
+Bowerbird Road, Chinatown, PO Box 220, Lae 311, Morobe Dean: Moses Bakura: Digicel: 7274 8218; BMobile: 7591 0559 Email: deanlaecampus@cltc.ac.pg; TEEMomase@cltc.ac.pg

-Email: mbakura@cltc.ac.pg

 The following information describes the process at Banz Campus.

 Interested parties can download the application form from the CLTC website or obtain it from one the campuses or CLTC agents (a list is available on the CLTC website).